-Bali has become a haven for vegans and foodies over the last few years, offering an impressive selection of delicious, hearty, and beautiful smoothie bowls.
+Bali has become a haven for vegans and foodies over the last few years, offering an impressive selection of delicious, and hearty smoothie bowls.

 From east coast to west coast, you can find mouth-watering smoothie bowls packed with superfoods and exotic fruits just about everywhere.

-In popular areas like Canggu or Ubud, you will find many cafes that serve mouth-watering smoothie bowls packed with superfoods.
+In popular areas like Canggu or Ubud, you will find mouth-watering smoothie bowls packed with superfoods.

 There are so many heavenly cafes to choose from, but some of my top votes are:

 - Nalu Bowls in Seminyak for the best menu selections

 - Café Vida in Canggu for aesthetic smoothie bowls

 - Alchemy in Ubud for “make your own” smoothie bowl creations.